Over 400 years of tradition in Vienna's oldest hotel

 In 1624 Emperor Ferdinand assigned today's 2nd district (Leopoldstadt) outside the city walls as a residential area to the Jewish people in Vienna.
 Despite all trials and tribulations the Jewish community decided to return to this district close to the city due to its convenient location for trading, kosher trading and businesses.

 Nazism and World War II claim many victims

 Nazism expelled almost the entire Jewish community.
 Before 1938 around 60,000 Jews lived in Leopoldstadt, today there are only 3,000 – but the community keeps growing.
 An active and confident community has evolved.
-Around Karmeliterplatz there are a range of shops for kosher food and several kosher restaurants can be found here as well.
+Around Karmeliterplatz there are a range of shops for kosher food, several kosher restaurants and kosher hotels can be found here as well.
 Today there are 9 synagogues and temples in the 2nd district.

 Religious, cultural and international diversity

 “Stones of Remembrance”, similar to the “Stolpersteine” in Germany, have been placed all around Leopoldstadt to commemorate the Holocaust victims.

 Vienna's Jewish Museum was officially opened in 1988.
 In 2000 the Holocaust Memorial was revealed on Judenplatz square; it was designed by the British artist Rachel Whiteread and commissioned by Vienna's city administration.
 At the same time the Museum Judenplatz, a branch of the Jewish Museum, was also opened.